maksuranuha/bengali-literature-QA-rag/README.md

 This is a Retrieval-Augmented Generation (RAG) chatbot designed for HSC Bangla 1st Paper students and teachers.
 It answers questions directly from HSC26-Bangla1st_Paper.
 It builds a multilingual RAG system for HSC Bangla 1st Paper literature using LangChain, FAISS, and Streamlit.
 It processes Bengali PDFs through Tesseract OCR, creates vector embeddings with multilingual models, and answers questions in Bengali about literary characters and plot details.

-The system extracts text from scanned PDFs, chunks content with custom Bengali separators, stores embeddings in FAISS vectorstore, and uses Groq's LLM API for answer generation.
+The system extracts text from scanned PDFs, chunks content with custom Bengali separators, stores embeddings in FAISS vectorstore, it also has a short-term memory, and uses Groq's LLM API for answer generation.
 Includes both a Streamlit web interface and FastAPI endpoints for programmatic access.

 ## Sample UI
 - Main Interface Overview: